Table of Contents

-The capacity to take decisions in critical situations is only possible with the evenness of mind.
+The capacity to make decisions in critical situations is only possible with the evenness of mind.
 When the mind is disturbed then naturally one will not able to concentrate.
-It is not only about taking decisions, rather it is all about to get the ability to analyze every situation in every possible way, it is to stay firm with your decision even in drastic situations, to be able to know what is right and what is wrong.
+It is not only about making decisions, rather it is all about to get the ability to analyze every situation in every possible way, but it is also to stay firm with your decision even in drastic situations, to be able to know what is right and what is wrong.
 The ‘samatva’ state of mind helps you to know or realize what your ‘Dharma’ (righteous duty) should be in a particular situation.
-This is what the problem Arjuna was suffering with in the middle of the battlefield.
+This is what the problem Arjuna was suffering in the middle of the battlefield.

-Seeing his own elders, his gurus, his brothers in front of him who are ready to fight with him Arjuna get distracted from his Dharma because he drops his bow as he don’t wanted to kill his own dear one’s.
-This only behavior or emotional state of Arjuna explains the results of unstable mind.
+Seeing his own elders, his gurus, his brothers in front of him who are ready to fight with him Arjuna gets distracted from his Dharma because he drops his bow as he don’t want to kill his own dear ones.
+This only behavior or the emotional state of Arjuna explains the results of an unstable mind.
 An unstable mind cannot judge right and wrong.
-With an unstable mind one cannot analyze a situation thoroughly and act accordingly.
+With an unstable mind, one cannot analyze a situation thoroughly and act accordingly.

 That is the reason Lord Krishna explain Arjuna about the ‘samatva bhaava’.
 Lord Krishna made Arjuna to understand his duty being a ‘Kshatriya’ (warrior).
-He advices Arjuna to fight, not to defeat or to kill them, but it is his duty (Dharma) fight with them.
+He advises Arjuna to fight, not to defeat or to kill them, but it is his duty (Dharma) to fight with them.